FitzwilliamMuseum/ahrc-linking-islands/README.md

 ## License

+GPLV3 for code.
-CC-BY for code, CC-BY-NC-SA-ND for content (text and images) unless stated otherwise.
+CC-BY for  content (text and images) unless stated  otherwise.

 ## Contributing guidelines

 If you want to contribute fixes to this site, you are very welcome to do so.
 To do this, either add a [bug report under issues](https://github.com/FitzwilliamMuseum/ahrc-linking-islands/issues) or fork the repository and create a new branch for proposed fixes and then submit a pull request.